-APICS suggest that primary manufacturers often do not realise the extent to which their own behaviour is part of the problem, especially their failure to communicate effectively their actual requirements are.
-Often this is because these requirements have never been properly specified.There is unfortunately a widespread tendency to place all the accountability for supply chain performance on the suppliers.
+APICS suggest that primary manufacturers often do not realise the extent to which their own behaviour is part of the problem, especially their failure to communicate effectively what their actual requirements are.
+Often, this is because these requirements have never been properly specified.There is, unfortunately, a widespread tendency to place all the accountability for supply chain performance on the suppliers.

 MAG have found that questions of the firm’s overall global configuration come to the fore as supply chain management improves.
 The firm’s components and processes should be placed in the localities and countries which offer the best combination of cost and efficiency.
-Ths is often a matter of the suitability of the workforce particularly as supply chains become more complex and the capability to respond immediately to changing customer requirements grows in importance.
-However firms need to recognise that creating a comprehensive supply chain map takes time and resource to construct.
-Nonetheless the benefits of a full description of the whole global supply chain are substantial.
+This is often a matter of the suitability of the workforce, particularly as supply chains become more complex and the capability to respond immediately to changing customer requirements grows in importance.
+However, firms need to recognise that creating a comprehensive supply chain map takes time and resource to construct.
+Nonetheless, the benefits of a full description of the whole global supply chain are substantial.

 MAG stress that the core of better supply chain management is developing higher levels of trust.
-An important tool in this regard is a Mutual Value Index which measures the customer value to supplier and supplier value to the customer and provides the overall context for improvement initiatives.
+An important tool in this regard is the Mutual Value Index, which measures the customer value to supplier and supplier value to the customer, and provides the overall context for improvement initiatives.

 Any programme of this kind must have high level sponsorship within the business if it is to succeed.
 This should be expressed in overall corporate objectives and metrics that are aligned to this.
 A good understanding of the balance between cost and value is essential.
 This must be at the heart of any New Product Introduction (NPI) programme which is to succeed and value will always be value as perceived by the customer.
 Suppliers must be involved as early as possible in the NPI programme.

-The global automotive supply chain uses the Materials Management Operations Guideline/Logistics Evaluation (MMOG/LE) as a self assessment questionnaire for suppliers to score their competency in materials plannng and delivery It is designed to validate that a supplier has robust materials planning and delivery processes in place to support business objectives.
-In the global auto supply chain many vehicle manufacturers require suppliers to use this took.
+The global automotive supply chain uses the Materials Management Operations Guideline/Logistics Evaluation (MMOG/LE) as a self assessment questionnaire for suppliers to score their competency in materials planning and delivery.
+It is designed to validate that a supplier has robust materials planning and delivery processes in place to support business objectives.
+In the global automotive supply chain, many vehicle manufacturers require suppliers to use this took.
 MAG suggest that this approach might also be useful in other industry sectors.